vincent-herlemont/native_db/benches/README.md

 ### Insert

-:warning: We can see that when all operations are in a single transaction (`n:T`), Native DB has a huge overhead.
-An issue has been created to resolve this problem TODO.

 |                       | `Native_db`               | `Redb`                           | `Sqlite`                           |
 |:----------------------|:--------------------------|:---------------------------------|:---------------------------------- |
 | **`1:SK with n:T`**   | `3.91 us` (✅ **1.00x**)   | `960.85 ns` (🚀 **4.07x faster**) | `1.11 us` (🚀 **3.53x faster**)     |